Read time 3 minutes

 Enable-Mailbox -Arbitration -Identity “SystemMailbox{bb558c35-97f1-4cb9-8ff7-d53741dc928c}”

-You can verify the successful recreation of the arbitration mailboxes by the execution of this command again with ADServer settings.
+You can verify the successful recreation of the arbitration mailboxes by executing this command again with ADServer settings.

 Set-ADServerSettings -ViewEntireForest $true; Get-Mailbox -Arbitration | Format-Table Name,DisplayName